-- The first basin-wide trawl survey • This environmental seperation was of under-ice fauna in the Arctic Ocean provided a unique dataset. - Principal Component Analysis (PCA) of physical parameters - Boreogadus saida Dnisimus nansen
+- The first basin-wide trawl survey of under-ice fauna in the Arctic Ocean provided a unique dataset. - Principal Component Analysis (PCA) of physical parameters - This environmental seperation was mirrored in the community - structure (Fig. 6B). • In open water, ice amphipods and